Office of Responsible Research Practices

 In the opinion of the PI the event does not warrant a change in the research or adversely affect the:

-• risk/benefit ratio of the study, or
+• risk/benefit ratio of the study or

-• rights, safety, or welfare of the participants or others, or
+• rights, safety, or welfare of the participants or others or

-• integrity of the study
+• integrity of the study.

-No reporting required.
+• No reporting required.

-Individual reports should be maintained by the investigator and not submitted with the continuing review application.
+• DSMB reports should be submitted at the time of continuing review.
+All other reports should be maintained by the investigator and not submitted with the continuing review application.